CL-9a/RoAOrderSorter/README.md

 The code is a bit messy as the lit webcomponents actually depend on global singletons.
 The actual decoding is in `src/RoaReader.ts` (the parsing is questionable too but hey it works.)

-Data is straight up crawled from the workshop.
+The data is scraped from the workshop via the scripts in `/scripts` running on a cron on Github Actions and saved into the `data` branch ([git-scraping](https://simonwillison.net/2020/Oct/9/git-scraping/).)

 ## Contributing